jamietre/SharpLinter/README.md

 ## Summary

 SharpLinter is a command line tool to automate error-checking Javascript files.
 It produces output that is formatted for Visual Studio's output window, so clicking on a line will locate the file and line in the IDE.

+Each of the linting options can be specified in a configuration file as well (see below)

     SharpLinter [-f file.js] [-[r]d] /directory [-c sharplinter.conf] [-o options]
                 [-j jslint.js] [-jr jslint | jshint] [-y] [-p yui | packer | best] [-ph] [-k]